Directory Profile

 --Academy of Motion Picture Arts & Sciences (AMPAS)

---Documentary Producers Alliance (DPA) (co-chair, Ethics Task Force)
+--Documentary Producers Alliance (DPA) (co-chair, Ethics Subcommittee)

 --Alliance of Women Directors (AWD)